-They cost nothing, and if they're properly maintained by the open source community, their quality is equal to that of their commercial competitors.
+They cost nothing, and if the open-source community properly maintains them, their quality is equal to that of their commercial competitors.

 The idea behind open source has been around for years, long before the movement toward open source software in the late 1980s—even before computers and well before the Internet of Things (IoT) tools on the market today.
 In the early days of automobiles, George Selden owned the patent on the two-cycle gas engine, which meant no auto manufacturers could deviate from Selden's basic design and requirements without a lawsuit.